BenjaminFourmaux/helm-registry/README.md

 ### Install from source code
 > You need to have the corresponding Golang version installed.

-Download the zip or clone this repository, and go to to `backend` folder.
+Download the zip or clone this repository, and go to `backend` folder.
 Execute these following commands

 Download packages :
 ```bash